 At the USDA Agricultural Research Service

-- CABBI scientists participated in Engineering Day in Peoria, Ill., with a biopolymers theme that was attended by approximately 1,800 people.
+- CABBI scientists participated in the 2018 Engineering Day in Peoria, Ill., with a biopolymers theme that was attended by approximately 1,800 people.

 At Brookhaven National Lab